stameying/iosNote/README.md

 	3. Go to your project directory from terminal, then run the following command.<br>
 		a. touch Podfile<br>
 		b. open -a Xcode Podfile<br>
-		c. copy folloing code into the Podfile<br>
+		c. copy folloing code into the Podfile, ios '7.0' here works for me and you can try to replace it by 9.0 <br>
 			```platform :ios, '7.0'
 			pod "AFNetworking", "~> 2.0"```
 		d. pod install<br>